Skip to main content

 What is a Liberal Arts College, and How Are They Different?

-Some students have probably heard this question in its many variations.
-Others may have never heard of a liberal arts college (LAC) at all.
+Many students have probably heard this question or a variation thereof.
+But others may have never heard of a liberal arts college (LAC) at all.

 So what is a liberal arts college?
-And how do they differ from universities?
+How do they differ from universities?
 Which is a better fit for you?
-Isn’t any institution that grants bachelor’s degrees a university?
-In this post, we’ll answer all these questions, try to clear up the common misunderstandings and confusion towards liberal arts colleges.
+Isn’t any institution that grants bachelor’s degrees technically a university?
+In this post, we’ll answer all these questions to clear up the common misunderstandings and confusion surrounding liberal arts colleges.

 A liberal arts college is a college that focuses on undergraduate study of the liberal arts and sciences.
-Note that students do not only study the humanities at liberal arts colleges—LACs offer equally-strong STEM programs.
+Note that students do not only study the humanities at liberal arts colleges—LACs often offer equally strong STEM programs.

 Here, we have a few words to break down for the sake of semantics.